Julian-dev28/soroban-quickstart-dapp/README.md

         npm run setup

-    This runs `./initialize.sh futurenet` behind the scenes, which will create a `example-user` identity for you (`soroban config identity create example-user`) and deploy the [modified hello world contract](./contracts/hello-world), with this account as admin.
+    This runs `./initialize.sh futurenet` behind the scenes, which will create a `example-user` identity for you (`soroban config identity create example-user`) and deploy the [modified hello world contract](./contracts/hello-world), with this account as the deployer.

 2. Select the Futurenet network in your Freighter browser extension